-Melania Trump Slammed For Wearing Heels In Houston As Floods Continues To Ravage City
+Melania Trump Slammed For Wearing 5-Inch Heels In Texas As Floods Ravage State

-Melania Trump seriously wore 5-inch stiletto heels to visit flood-ravaged Houston during Hurricane Harvey.
+Melania Trump seriously wore 5-inch stiletto heels to visit flood-ravaged Texas during Hurricane Harvey.
 People are baffled and slamming the first lady for dressing up to visit people fleeing from danger.

 Does she not own a pair of rain boots?
-First Lady Melania Trump, 46, is being extremely criticized for her choice of outfit to wear while visiting Houston during Hurricane Harvey.
+First Lady Melania Trump, 46, is being extremely criticized for her choice of outfit to wear while visiting Texas during Hurricane Harvey.
 Rather than wearing some heavy duty boots and rain gear, she decided to go high fashion.
-She’s wearing a pair of 5-inch stilettos and cigarette pants!
+She put on a pair of 5-inch stilettos and cigarette pants to travel to Corpus Christi!
 Needless to say, people are not happy, claiming that it’s another example of how out of touch the first family is and how they’re not understanding how dire things truly are in Texas.

 Whether or not that’s true, it’s not stopping Melania from getting blasted on Twitter by voters.
 Some of their tweets are hilarious, and all of them are angry.
 Someone joked that her outfit is “very Bryce Dallas Howard in Jurassic World“.
 That’s a reference to the major backlash the movie received for having Bryce’s character run around the park, chased by dinosaurs, in a pair of heels and a pencil skirt.
 Nice one!

-Note: UPDATE: Melania hopped off Air Force One in Corpus Christi wearing sneakers.